Purine nucleotide cycle: Occurrence

-AMP can dephosphorylate to adenosine and diffuse out of the cell; the Purine Nucleotide Cycle may therefore also reduce the loss of adenosine from the cell since nucleosides permeate cell membranes, whereas nucleotides do not.
+AMP can dephosphorylate to adenosine and diffuse out of the cell; the purine nucleotide cycle may therefore also reduce the loss of adenosine from the cell since nucleosides permeate cell membranes, whereas nucleotides do not.

 Consequences

-Fumarate synthesis
+Aspartate and glutamate synthesis

-Fumarate is an intermediate of TCA cycle and enters the mitochondria by converting into malate and utilising the malate shuttle where it is converted into Oxaloacetic acid (OAA).
-OAA either enters into TCA cycle or converts into aspartate in the mitochondria.
-Aspartate can re-enter purine nucleotide cycle.
+Fumarate, produced from the purine nucleotide cycle, is an intermediate of TCA cycle and enters the mitochondria by converting into malate and utilizing the malate shuttle where it is converted into oxaloacetic acid (OAA).
+During exercise, OAA either enters into TCA cycle or converts into aspartate in the mitochondria.

+As the purine nucleotide cycle produces ammonia (see below in ammonia synthesis), skeletal muscle needs to synthesize glutamate in a way that does not further increase ammonia, and as such the use of glutaminase to produce glutamate from glutamine would not be ideal.
+Also, plasma glutamine (released from the kidneys) requires active transport into the muscle cell (consuming ATP).
+Consequently, during exercise when the ATP reservoir is low (ADP>ATP), glutamate is produced from branch-chained amino acids (BCAAs) and α-ketoglutarate, as well as from alanine and α-ketoglutarate.
+Glutamate is then used to produce aspartate.
+The aspartate enters the purine nucleotide cycle, where it is used to convert IMP into S-AMP.